pablo-chacon/dede-protocol/README.md

 ---

+## Protocol Finality & Immutability

+**DeDe Protocol is finished infrastructure.**

+The core smart contracts are intentionally minimal, deterministic, and **will not be modified, upgraded, or extended**.
+There is no upgrade path, governance mechanism, or maintainer intervention.

+DeDe is provided as neutral, general-purpose settlement infrastructure.
+Its behavior is fully defined by the deployed code and does not depend on any individual, organization, or ongoing development.

+All future innovation is expected to happen **off-chain or on top of the protocol**, without requiring changes to the protocol itself.

+---

 ## **DeDe Protocol: Trustless, Universal Delivery Settlement (Ethereum-Mainnet)**

 **DeDe Protocol** is a minimal, self-contained, production-ready settlement layer for decentralized delivery networks.